Log Simulation Output for States and Data

 (Optional) Specify a custom name for the signal logging object.
 The default name is

 logsout.
 Using this object, you can access the logging data in a MATLAB workspace variable.
-For more information, see Export Signal Data Using Signal Logging (Simulink).
+For more information, see Save Signal Data Using Signal Logging (Simulink).

 (Optional) In the Format field, select a signal logging format.
 Options include: